cshopeorg/cshopeorg.github.io/README.md

-## Democratizing crisp CS information to the the underserved !!
+## Democratizing crisp CS information to the underserved !!